GPTutor/sui-move-annotation/README.md

 Annotate `.move` file by sui-move-analyzer.

-Execute the script using command
+Execute the script using the command
 ```
 FILE_PATH="YOUR_MOVE_FILE" OUTPUT_FILE_PATH="YOUR_OUPUT_PATH" npm run test
 ```